ps3addict/ps3addict.github.io/safemode.md

 1. Restart System -- This will exit Safe Mode and boot the PS3 normally.

-2. Resore Default Settings -- <font color="red">​This will DELETE all PSN data!</font> It will also reset all Syetm Settings to default values.
+2. Resore Default Settings -- <font color="red">​This will DELETE all PSN data!</font> It will also reset all System Settings to default values.

 3. Resore File System -- This will attempt to fix file problems.
 It may take a while to complete.